-This Policy ("The Safeguarding Policy") includes the procedures for the safety and protection of children, young people and adults at risk and the staff and volunteers of Amplified Arts Academy (AMP), an initiative of Hillsong Church, UK.
-Hillsong's Safeguarding policy applies to all staff and volunteers at all Amplified Arts Academy locations and programmes.
+This Policy ("The Safeguarding Policy") includes the procedures for the safety and protection of children, young people and adults at risk and the staff and volunteers of Hillsong Church, UK.
+This Policy applies to all staff and volunteers at all UK Campuses and Start-ups of Hillsong Church, UK including all related services as well as the other ministries (altogether "Hillsong").